-Total Estimated Cost Total to 9/30/21 FY 2022 FY 2023 Balance to Complete Main Project Facilities \$573,422,925 \$352,433,056 \$1,890,000 \$1,000,000 \$218,099,869 Distribution and Drains ^{2/} \$351,373,274 \$191,357,313 \$0 \$0 \$160,015,961 Total \$924,796,199 \$543,790,369 \$1,890,000 \$1,000,000 \$378,115,830
+Total Estimated Cost Total to 9/30/22 FY 2023 FY 2024 Balance to Complete Main Project Facilities \$573,422,925 \$350,634,796 \$1,240,764 \$1,000,000 \$220,547,365 Distribution and Drains ^{2/} \$351,373,274 \$191,357,953 \$0 \$0 \$160,015,321 Total \$924,796,199 \$541,992,749 \$1,240,764 \$1,000,000 \$380,562,686

-^{1/} Includes federal costs applicable under the appropriation ceilings.
+1/ Includes federal costs applicable under the appropriation ceilings.
 Total estimated cost and estimates for FY 2023 and beyond based on implementing the 2018 Control Schedule for drainage actions in the Westlands Water District - Central Subarea - Phase 1.

-APPROPRIATION CEILING: Appropriations authorized for the Federal and joint-use main project facilities are \$1,014,404,000 (October 2022).
-The comparable Federal obligation is \$355,323,056.
+APPROPRIATION CEILING: Appropriations authorized for the Federal and joint-use main project facilities are \$1,103,328,000 (October 2023).
+The comparable Federal obligation is \$352,875,560.
 Appropriate congressional committees will be advised of the ceiling status for this portion of the project.
 Legislation to provide additional appropriation ceiling will be needed to complete the project as authorized.

 Appropriations authorized for the San Luis Unit Distribution and Drainage System are \$252,970,311.
-The comparable Federal obligation is \$191,357,313.
+The comparable Federal obligation is \$191,357,953.
 Appropriate congressional committees will be advised of the ceiling status for this portion of the project.
 Legislation to provide additional appropriation ceiling will be needed to complete the project as authorized.

-WORK PROPOSED FOR 2023:
+WORK PROPOSED FOR 2024:

 Drainage Management Program - Continues Reclamation's participation in the Grassland Bypass Project (GBP).
-The GBP collects, manages, reduces the volume of unusable subsurface agricultural drainage water produced in the 97,000-acre Grassland Drainage Area, and uses the San Luis Drain to convey it to Mud Slough, a tributary of the San Joaquin River.
-A new agreement with Grassland farmers will convey storm water in the San Luis Drain. \$660,000
+The GBP collects, manages, reduces the volume of unusable subsurface agricultural drainage water produced in the 97,000-acre Grassland Drainage Area, and uses the San Luis Drain to convey it to Mud Slough, a tributary of the San Joaquin River. \$660,000

-2/Includes only costs of facilities that collect drainage from farmlands and convey it to reuse facilities.
+2/ Includes only costs of facilities that collect drainage from farmlands and convey it to reuse facilities.

-Funding provided would implement drainage activities as described in the revised control schedule including project planning, land and rights acquisition, operation of the demonstration treatment plant, investigation, and design of a treatment facility in Westlands central sub-area, and investigations and design of collector and conveyance systems.
-These are preliminary steps for the construction of a new treatment facility and reuse area in Westlands central sub-area.
-Reclamation will continue with the design for the Westlands central sub-area collection and distribution system in FY 2023.
+Funding will continue drainage activities as described in the revised control schedule including project planning, land and rights acquisition, operation of the demonstration treatment plant, investigation, and design of a treatment facility in Westlands central sub-area, and investigations and design of collector and conveyance systems.
+These are preliminary steps for the construction of a new treatment facility and reuse area in Westlands central sub-area. \$1,000,000

-Water Marketing and Contracting - Continues the administration and negotiation of water related contracts and related activities for contract compliance, repayment, and water marketing activities. \$296,000
+Water Marketing and Contracting - Continues the administration and negotiation of water related contracts and related activities for contract compliance, repayment, and water marketing activities. \$270,000

-Arroyo Pasajero Design and Construction - Continues Reclamation support of the Federal share of construction-type activities for the San Luis Joint-Use facilities, as agreed to in the Joint-Use Agreement with California Department of Water Resources (DWR). \$5,000
+Arroyo Pasajero Design and Construction - Continues Reclamation support of the Federal share of construction-type activities for the San Luis Joint-Use facilities, as agreed to in the Joint-Use Agreement with California Department of Water Resources (DWR). \$7,000